Skyhawkbotics/firstdocs/source/docs/cad/ParametricModeling.md

  2. Slower for Quick Edits
      * For quick, one-off models, fully constraining everything is slower than just guesstimating it
  3. Timeline Mess
-     * In Fusion 360, long timelines with many features can be hard to edit
+     * In Fusion, long timelines with many features can be hard to edit
      * Dependencies between features can be break easily if not organized well